 My first working ham station was in December 1978.
 My receiver was a National NC-303 and the transmitter was a homebrew 40/80M 35W that I built from the 1969 ARRL handbook.
 The antenna was a random wire with a homebrew transmatch.
 I got the DX bug in 1989 after purchasing my first cubical quad antenna (Lightning Bolt) and achieved Mixed Honor Roll 4 years later.
-My present quad (pictured above) is a Cubex Mark II.
-It has been up for 10 years without any issues.
+My present quad antenna's (pictured above) are a Cubex Mark II, 5-band 20-10M and a Cubex Bumble Bee 6M quad.
 My main interest is still chasing DX on 160-6 meters, using SSB, CW, JT65, PSK31 and RTTY.
 I need to work 3 more entities to achieve my final goal of DXCC #1.

 Some of my most memorable events were building my first CW transmitter, working Bouvet Island-3Y5X through my first mega pile-up and visiting ARRL HQ-W1AW in 1994.

 1217451 Last modified: 2014-08-27 12:21:08, 15375 bytes

 You must be logged in to file a report on this page